Leading Disruption in Today’s Markets

 It’s no surprise that start-ups have an advantage in causing disruptions.
-While large organisations can't replicate some of the start-up features, there are many pointers that organisations can adopt to become more disruptive.
+While large organizations can't replicate some of the start-up features, there are many pointers that organizations can adopt to become more disruptive.

 As a start-up, your first instinct is not to get a cool office or buy cool company swag or even get an expensive designer to design a cool logo.
 Start-ups need to be frugal, so they often don’t waste their energy on such things.
 On the other hand, large companies are doing this all the time!
 The first thing they say when they build a new product is, “Okay, cool.
 We need to get a good event space.
 We need to create a cool project logo..” and every other unnecessary addition that doesn’t impact the business.
 They spend time and money on things that don’t actually move the needle.
 Start-ups, on the other hand, are starving and don’t invest their time and money into that.

 Start-ups are also very willing to pivot.
 They aren’t married to the initial product or idea, though some of them do fall into that trap.
 Ideally, companies should have the ability to look at problems and say, “Well, we thought we solved this problem for the customer by giving him an app.
 But really, what we should do is create a physical product.
 So, let's build a physical product.”.
 Start-ups pivot by focusing on solving the problem for customers, and they then put in the energy to make that happen.

 Don’t be afraid to critique and grow from your initial ideas and plans.
 The ability to pivot allows companies to really create something relevant and disruptive.

 When they pivot, the tools and methods they deploy are also done in a smart and frugal manner.
 Start-ups willingly pivot according to the needs of their customers, and they keep enhancing their offerings.
 If you continually focus on meeting the new needs of your customers, rather than solely develop your product repeatedly, you can be more disruptive and innovative.